 Risk assessments are also carried out at business unit, functional and programme level.
 The local leadership teams review and update risk assessments, ensuring that risk management is incorporated into our business routines.

-Once risks are identified, we analyse them to understand the likelihood. impact and velocity.
+them to understand the likelihood, impact and velocity.
 In addition, we also understand how we manage our risks by measuring the effectiveness of mitigations and actions.